Court Injunctions For Labor DisputesDecember 23, 2011

-Will you need an injunction and what will an injunction do?
+Will you need an injunction and what will an injunction do during a labor dispute?

 Many labour disputes occur where an injunction is not required.
 In many instances management and the union are able to reach acceptable picket protocol agreements.